Apodini/Apodini/Documentation/Relationship/Relationship.md

 A relationship to the `DetailedStaticInfoHandler` won't be created, as `StaticInfoHandler` is the **first** Endpoint for the `static-info` sub tree.

-Not explicitly created, but specifically important for the REST Interface Exporter: A Endpoint will always maintain a Relationship to itself with the name `self` (thus `self` is a reserved relationship name).
+Not explicitly created, but specifically important for the REST Interface Exporter: An Endpoint will always maintain a Relationship to itself with the name `self` (thus `self` is a reserved relationship name).
 In the case that there is also a subroute with the `PathComponent` named `self` a name conflict would occur.
 As such a name conflict problem is unique to the REST exporter this proposal suggest that such a Relationship SHOULD